 S.B.
-No. 2268 amends the Utilities Code regarding loans and grants under the Texas energy fund.
-The bill introduces a new provision allowing construction loans to municipally owned utilities to be issued as public securities, provided they are secured by a senior lien on net revenues.
-Additionally, it modifies the existing regulations to clarify that outstanding loans may not support the construction of more than 10,000 megawatts of generation capacity.
-The bill also allows the Public Utility Commission to extend the deadline for disbursing initial funds for loans beyond December 31, 2025, if market factors necessitate such an extension, and requires case-by-case approval for any requests made after this date.
+No. 2268 amends the Utilities Code regarding loans and grants from the Texas energy fund.
+It establishes that information submitted to the commission for the purpose of determining the award of grants or loans is confidential and not subject to public disclosure under Chapter 552 of the Government Code.
+The bill also introduces a new provision allowing construction loans to municipally owned utilities to be issued as public securities, provided they are secured by a senior lien on net revenues or electric system assets.
+Additionally, it clarifies that outstanding loans and grants cannot support the construction of more than 10,000 megawatts of generation capacity.

 Statutes affected: Introduced: Utilities Code 34.0104 (Utilities Code 34)